nanama16/Task-Management-App/README.md

 ### Folder Structure

 - `backend` ....
-- `frontend` folder contains the React js code for the frontend application
+- `frontend` folder contains the React-native code for the frontend application
 - `database` ....